-This example looks at the problem of assigning swimmers to strokes based on their best times.
-However, in this case certain swimmers are not eligible to perform certain strokes.
+This example looks at the problem of assigning swimmers to legs of a medley relay based on their best stroke times.
+Certain swimmers are not eligible to perform certain strokes, because they do not excel at these strokes.
 A missing (.) value in the data matrix identifies an ineligible assignment.
 For example: